jeerychris/fullstack-docs/c_cpp/A-tour-of-cpp-2nd-std17.md

 **constructor and destructor**

-cons, inside to outside
+ctor, inside to outside
-des, out to inside
+~dtor, out to inside

 ```
 class Outter {